 The holiday season will be even more special when you bake up these Homemade Cookie Recipes to enjoy!
 These are our favorite snacks and treats, some of our favorite family recipes.

 This post contains affiliate links.
 That means that if you make a purchase after clicking on a link, I may earn a small commission at no extra cost to you.

 I started because my son has a severe peanut allergy.
 It has always been safer for me to bake treats and snacks at home so we don't have to worry about cross-contamination or mislabeled products.

-These homemade cookie recipes also taste so much better than store bought, and they'll save you money whether you're using them for kid snacks, for a holiday cookie exchange, or at a party or potluck.
+These homemade cookie recipes also save you money whether you're using them for kid snacks, for a holiday cookie exchange, or at a party or potluck.

 What do I need to bake my own cookies?

 I've used the same baking supplies for years!
 They don't cost much, and they last for a long time, so they're worth it.
 My favorites are: